What’s the Difference Between Sugar Free and No Added Sugar?

 How to make healthier choices

-When you see a sugar content claim on a product, use information on the Nutrition Facts label and ingredients list to make sure it’s a healthier choice.
+When you see a sugar content claim on a product, use the information on the Nutrition Facts label and ingredients list to make sure it’s a healthier choice.
 Know the American Heart Association’s recommended daily limit for added sugars.
 And follow these general tips:

 Bottom line

-If you eat a lot of sweets or drink sugary beverages regularly, finding replacement products with less sugar can be a good way to start cutting back and improving your health.
+If you eat a lot of sweets or drink sugary beverages regularly, finding replacement products with less added sugar can be a good way to start cutting back and improving your health.
 Switch to unsweetened products when possible.
-You can always add a bit of natural sweetener – or naturally sweet fruit – to get just the right amount of sweetness without all the extra calories and added sugars.
+Over time, your palate will adjust, and you won’t even miss the sugary taste.